Breckenridge History, Family Crest & Coats of Arms

 The surname Breckenridge was first found in Lanarkshire, and Ayrshire where they held a family seat from very ancient times.
 In 1454, two records were found of the family: the yard of John of Bracanyyggis in Glasgow; and Johannes Brakanryg was sergeant of the upper baronie of Renffrew.
 A few years later, Robart Brakenrig witnessed a letter of reversion in 1504.

-Important Dates for the Breckenridge family
+Early History of the Breckenridge family

 This web page shows only a small excerpt of our Breckenridge research.
 Another 108 words (8 lines of text) covering the years 1454, 1454, 1748 and 1816 are included under the topic Early Breckenridge History in all our PDF Extended History products and printed products wherever possible.